Lemony Shrimp and Artichoke Pasta Toss

 - 1 teaspoon sea salt

 - Whisk Parmesan cheese, lemon juice, olive oil, and lemon zest together in a large bowl until lemon sauce is smooth.

-- Toss the cooked pasta, lemon sauce, shrimp, and artichoke together in a large mixing bowl.
-Add reserved pasta-boiling water ⅓ cup at a time and toss to reach your desired consistency.
+- Toss cooked pasta, lemon sauce, shrimp, and artichoke hearts together in a large mixing bowl.
+Add reserved pasta-boiling water, ⅓ cup at a time, and toss until well mixed.

 Swap out the artichoke for any other vegetable you prefer or is in season.
 Asparagus, broccoli, olives, or zucchini would work well in place of the artichoke hearts.
 You can even use chicken instead of shrimp.
 Top the finished pasta with finely chopped fresh chives instead of the parsley.
 Customizing recipes is the joy of cooking at home!

 What others are saying